shawntabrizi/substrate-collectables-workshop/5/testing-genesis.md

 Wouldn't it be great to deploy our blockchain with some kitties already minted in the genesis block?

-Substrate lets you deploy your chain with preconfigured storage through a genesis configuration.
+Substrate lets you deploy your chain with preconfigured storage through a genesis block configuration.

 In this section, we'll walk you through:
 - Extending `decl_storage` to add extra genesis data
 - Mocking the genesis configuration in during testing
 - Testing that we have the correct genesis set up

+## Various Approaches

+There are 3 main approaches to configuring storage data in genesis.

+- **Method 1**: You can hardcode storage items one by one, as you declare them in `decl_storage`.
+This is recommended when you need to configure simple values for storage items that are not so interdependent.
+You can see an example of how this is done [here](https://crates.parity.io/srml_support_procedural/macro.decl_storage.html#example).

+- **Method 2**: You can build storage items one by one, as you declare them in `decl_storage`.
+This is recommended when you need to build more complex storage items that are not so interdependent.
+You can see an example of how this is done [here](https://crates.parity.io/srml_support_procedural/macro.decl_storage.html#example).

+- **Method 3**:  You can build the storage values in one go, after you declare them in `decl_storage`.
+This is recommended when you need to build complex storage items that may be interdependent.
+You can see an example of how this is done [here](https://crates.parity.io/srml_support_procedural/macro.decl_storage.html#genesisconfig).

+In the kitties runtime, the storage values are highly interdependent, e.g. `KittyOwner` and `OwnedKittiesArray` store the same data.
+It would be rote to build each storage value one by one using methods 1, 2.

+Luckily, you have a `mint` function which modifies all the necessary storage items for you.
+Let's proceed with the 3rd method and use the `mint` function to build all the storage values just one time.

 ## Add Extra Genesis

+For this exercise, let's configure our genesis block to contain 2 initial kitties, with predefined DNA & value.
+Let's also assign those kitties to designated owners.

-Let's start by importing some functions and types we'll be using to configure genesis.
+Let's start by importing some functions and types you'll be using to configure genesis.

 **substratekitties<span>.</span>rs**
 ```rust
 use runtime_io::{with_storage, StorageOverlay, ChildrenStorageOverlay};
 ```
-Notably:
-- `with_storage`: is a function that takes a closure with global functions.
-This function lets you populate the runtime storage.
-- `StorageOverlay`: is a set of key value pairs for storage.
-This represents where your storage resides.

-Meow, let's configure our chain's genesis to accept some initial kitties, with predefined DNA & value.
-And let's assign those kitties to designed owners.
+You'll shortly discover what these dependencies enable.

-Inside the `decl_storage` scope, create a struct called `add_extra_genesis` with the following implementation.
+Next, inside the `decl_storage` scope, create a struct called `add_extra_genesis` with the following `config` value.

 ```rust
 decl_storage! {